-- · The course number and title - · The instructor's name, office location, and office hours - · The names, office locations, and office hours of any teaching assistants - An overview of the class, including prerequisites, the subject matter of each lecture or discussion, and the academic/learning goals for the course and how they will be assessed - Grading policy, including the means of evaluation and assignment of class grades, including whether plus and minus grades will be used for the final class grade and whether attendance will be used in determining the final class grade - A brief descriptive overview of all major course requirements and assignments, along with the dates of exams and assignments that count for 20 percent or more of the class grade - A list of required and recommended materials, such as textbooks, image collections, audio and audiovisual materials, supplies, articles, chapters, and excerpts as appropriate, identified by author, title, and publisher - · Final exam date and time (when available) - The class website, if any - A notice that students with disabilities may request appropriate academic accommodations from the Division of Diversity and Community Engagement (DDCE), Services for Students with Disabilities (SSD)
+- · The course number and title - · The instructor's name, office location, and office hours - · The names, office locations, and office hours of any teaching assistants - · An overview of the class, including prerequisites, the subject matter of each lecture or discussion, and the academic/learning goals for the course and how they will be assessed - · Grading policy, including the means of evaluation and assignment of class grades, including whether plus and minus grades will be used for the final class grade and whether attendance will be used in determining the final class grade - · A brief descriptive overview of all major course requirements and assignments, along with the dates of exams and assignments that count for 20 percent or more of the class grade - · A list of required and recommended materials, such as textbooks, image collections, audio and audiovisual materials, supplies, articles, chapters, and excerpts as appropriate, identified by author, title, and publisher - · Final exam date and time (when available) - · The class website, if any - · A notice that students with disabilities may request appropriate academic accommodations from the Division of Diversity and Community Engagement (DDCE), Services for Students with Disabilities (SSD)

 Instructors of undergraduate courses are required to submit a course syllabus and curriculum vitae to their departmental office or dean's office (in non-departmentalized colleges/schools) by the first day of classes each semester.
-The administrative units must upload instructor CVs and syllabi of undergraduate courses to the University's public website (https://utdirect.utexas.edu/apps/student/coursedocs/nlogon) no later than seven days after the first day of classes.
+The administrative units must upload instructor CVs and syllabi of undergraduate courses to the University's public website no later than seven days after the first day of classes.
+Faculty members who utilize Canvas should separately upload syllabi to the learning management system.
 Listing of office location, office hours, and teaching assistant information is not required for the publicly available version of the syllabus.
-Making undergraduate course information available to the public is mandated by HB 2504, passed by the 81st Texas Legislature (2009).
+Making undergraduate course information available to the public is mandated by HB 2504, passed by the 81 st Texas Legislature (2009).